|

 What do you take me for? (ie, Do you think I am stupid?)

-We had to walk for ten miles.
-(We did not expect to walk so
+We had to walk for57 ten miles.
+(We did not expect to walk so many miles.)

-Let me do it for you.
+Let me do it for58 you.
 (Let me offer to help you.)

 I have a present for you.
 (I want to give you a present.)